tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   * **Sample Answer:** We can add a second hidden layer.

-  * **Sample Answer:**  We may test with different activation functions.
+  * **Sample Answer:**  We can test with different activation functions.

-Collect a couple of answers from the class and highlight the following:
+Collect a few answers from the class and highlight the following:

 * Adding more neurons to the model is a possible solution; however, we can overfit the model.

-* Adding a second layer is also a suitable solution; this is part of deep learning, and it is going to be covered, next class.
+* Adding a second layer is also suitable; this is part of deep learning, and will be covered in the next class.

-* Testing with different activation functions is one of the most used initial solutions, especially when dealing with nonlinear data.
+* Testing with different activation functions is one of the most frequently used initial solutions, especially when dealing with nonlinear data.

 * Using more epochs for training is another strategy to improve the model's accuracy.

-Explain to students that modeling neural networks is part science and part art; the best model will be the result of several tests by playing around with the number of neurons and testing different activation functions.
+Explain to students that modelling neural networks is part science and part art; the best model will be the result of several tests by playing around with the number of neurons and testing different activation functions.

 Answer any questions before moving on.

 ---

-### 6. Student Do: Preventing credit card defaults with neural networks (20 min)
+### 6. Student Do: Preventing Credit Card Defaults with Neural Networks (20 min)

 In this activity, students will train a neural network model to predict whether a credit card holder will default in the next month.